ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-13.png" alt="linearly separable data">

 This will download the credentials of your service account that we'll use to make changes on BigQuery when in a non-interactive environement.
-To add the credentials to your VM, drag them to this area:
+To add the credentials to your VM, drag them to this area of VS code:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-14.png" alt="linearly separable data">

-One of the worst mistakes you could make is to inadvertently publish your credentials on a GitHub repository.
+One of the worst mistakes you could make is to inadvertently publish your credentials to a GitHub repository.
 To prevent this, we can create a file named `.gitignore`.
 Any content listed in this file will be ignored by GitHub, ensuring it's not published in the current repository.
 Since our credentials are stored in `.json` format, to prevent them from being added to our GitHub repository, simply add the following line to your `.gitignore` file:

 ```bash
 # Ignore files with .json extension